utsav0/daily-dev-tips/src/pages/posts/rss-reader-in-node-js.md

   - nodejs
 ---

-This week I want to focus on helping myself being more effective and automated.
+This week I want to focus on helping myself be more effective and automated.
 So we are going to build an RSS reader that functions as an automated social media publishing tool.

-This tool will be build in `node.js` and will have the following sequence for now:
+This tool will be built in `node.js` and will have the following sequence for now:

-1. Get all posts from a websites RSS feed
+1. Get all posts from a website RSS feed
 2. Loop through the posts and see if they are already published (we keep track of this in a json file)
-3. If not, we get the posts content and publish to Facebook
+3. If not, we get the content of the post and publish on Facebook
-4. We also post this to Twitter
+4. We also post this on Twitter

 Today we will start this process and see how we can parse a websites `RSS feed`.

-## RSS reader app in `node.js`
+## RSS reader app in `node.js.`

-> Note: Make sure you have `node.js` installed on your machine see [nodejs website](https://node.js.org/en/) for installation procedure.
+> Note: Ensure you have `node.js` installed on your machine.
+See [nodejs website](https://node.js.org/en/) for the installation procedure.

 To create a basic app in `node.js` we run the following command in our terminal: